highlightjs/highlight.js/docs/language-guide.rst

 ---------------

 Another way to improve language detection is to define illegal symbols for a mode.
-For example in Python first line of class definition (``class MyClass(object):``) cannot contain symbol "{" or a newline.
+For example, in Python the first line of a class definition (``class MyClass(object):``) cannot contain the symbol ``{`` or a newline.
-Presence of these symbols clearly shows that the language is not Python and the parser can drop this attempt early.
+The presence of these symbols clearly shows that the language is not Python, and the parser can drop this attempt early.

-Illegal symbols are defined as a a single regular expression:
+Illegal symbols are defined as a single regular expression:

 ::